Francis Lieber: American educator and writer

 Lieber moved to Boston in 1827.
 He came with recommendations from Jahn, as well as from General Pfuel who ran a swimming program in Berlin.
 Lieber was also acquainted with the outgoing gymnasium administrator, Charles Follen, both believing thoroughly in the importance of training the body along with the mind.
 Follen had established the pioneer gymnasium in 1826.
 Lieber's Boston swimming school of 1827, a new departure in the educational field in the United States, became such a feature that John Quincy Adams, then President of the United States, went to see it.
 The gymnasium had a difficult time once the novelty had worn off and in the face of caricatures in the newspapers.
 It closed its doors after two years.

 In Boston, Lieber edited an Encyclopaedia Americana, after conceiving of the idea of translating the Brockhaus encyclopedia into English.
 It was published in Philadelphia in 13 volumes, between the years 1829 and 1833.
 At this time, he also made translations of a French work on the revolution of July 1830 and of Feuerbach's life of Kaspar Hauser.
 He was also a confidant to Alexis de Tocqueville on the customs of the American people.
+Lieber was a nationalist, a supporter of free trade, and an opponent of slavery, though "[h]is reservations about slavery were ... ambiguous", and he later owned slaves.
+"He was distinctly hostile to abolition", which ended his friendship with Charles Sumner until the war "broke out and they found themselves both strong supporters of Lincoln".

 In 1832, he received a commission from the trustees of the newly founded Girard College to form a plan of education.
 This was published at Philadelphia in 1834.
 He resided in Philadelphia from 1833 until 1835.
 He soon became a professor of history and political economics at South Carolina College (now the University of South Carolina), where he owned slaves until his departure in 1856.
-During his 20 years at the College, he produced some of his most important works.
+During his 20 years at the college, he produced some of his most important works.
 Such writers and jurists as Mittermaier, Johann Kaspar Bluntschli, Édouard René de Laboulaye, Joseph Story and James Kent, recognized in him a kindred mind.
 The spirit of Lieber's work is indicated in his favorite motto, Nullum jus sine officio, nullum officium sine jure ("No right without its duties, no duty without its rights").

-From 1856 until 1865, he was professor of history and political science at Columbia University (then Columbia College).
-His title was chosen by himself, and made him the first officially designated political scientist in the United States.
-In 1860, he also became professor of political science in the law school, which post he held until his death.
-His inaugural address as professor at Columbia, on "Individualism and Socialism or Communism," was published by the college.
+From 1856 until 1865, he was professor of history and political science at Columbia College (later Columbia University) in New York City.
+He chose his own title and became the first academic identified as a political scientist in the United States.
+In 1860, he also became professor of political science at Columbia Law School, a post he held until his death.
+His inaugural address as professor at Columbia, on "Individualism and Socialism or Communism", was published by the college.